alexei-ozerov/podev/README.md

 # Podman Development Environment
 ## Building
-To build the environment, please make sure to have podman installed.
+To build the environment, please make sure to have podman or docker installed.
+While the script is intended to be used with podman, I have updated it to be able to also work with a docker installation.

 Run the following from the podev directory:
 ```